Choosing the Right Hot Water System

 Pros:

-- Free energy from the sun
+- Free energy from the sun on clear days

 - Government rebates available

-- Can reduce hot water costs by 50-80%
+- Can reduce hot water energy costs by 50-80%

-- Environmentally friendly
+- Environmentally friendly with the lowest ongoing emissions

 Cons:

-- Highest upfront cost
+- Highest upfront cost ($4,000-$7,000 installed, before rebates)

-- Still needs backup system
+- Still needs a gas or electric backup system

-- More complex installation
+- More complex installation involving roof work

 Sizing Your System